Bahen Centre for Information Technology: Sustainability

 There are many elements of the Bahen Centre that contribute to the overall sustainability of the project.
 One of the biggest factors is the use of excess steam from the U of T steam plant to provide 92% of the total heating needs for the building.
 The Building also incorporates sun-shading devices along both the east and south side of the building reducing the amount of cooling needs during the summer months.
 Diamond + Schmitt also used the program of the building to create the most efficient use of space and add to the sustainability of the building.
 Owing to the large numbers of computers used in the departments, labs were designed to face the coolest wall (north) to provide relief from the heat created by the computers.
 Incorporated into the building, a two-story storm management tank feeds all the water features within the courtyards.
 This includes the small waterfall which leads from the south of the building to College St.

-Despite the claims of sustainability, the center consumed site energy (electricity plus heat) of 625 kWh/m2 of energy in 2010–2011 U of T Campus Environmental Footprint, compared to the average of new commercial buildings in the 300–350 range.
+Despite the claims of sustainability, the center consumed site energy (electricity plus heat) of 625 kWh/m2 of energy in 2010–2011, compared to the average of new commercial buildings in the 300–350 range.